-This is the proper Italian pizza recipe – it really tastes awesome and is one of my favorite recipes.
+This is THE proper Italian pizza recipe – it really tastes awesome and is one of my favourite recipes.
 By following the below you will be able to prep 4 large sized pizza, so if you would like to have one per week, you are all good for an entire month 🙂

 |Prep time||Cook time||Total Time|

-When I first became a vegan, Pizza was something that I always thought would be missed out on, because it doesn’t taste right without cheese.
+When I became vegan, Pizza was something that I thought would be missing out on, because it doesn’t taste right without cheese.
 Well, wrong!
 This is due to the fast growing market of vegan cheeses.
 I admit, in the beginning, most of them were not really tasty.
-But now, all sorts of cheeses are available on the internet, in small shops or big grocery stores as well.
-Or you might want to try make some your own.
+But now, all sorts of cheeses are available on the internet, in small shops or even in big grocery stores.
+If you are trying to cut out processed foods, you might want to try make some your own.
 I have made a few already and will definitely put all my recipes in here as well.

 So please enjoy and do not feel guilty – as it is said in Italian: